Inevitably at some point as a coach and in your life, there are things that you’ll want and need to do that scare you...

 In contrast, when you look for solutions, you actually activate more of the right hemisphere of the brain.
 Activating the right hemisphere is helpful for having insights and how complex problems are often solved.

 Doing scary things in life is often not only necessary, but also an important way for us to develop and grow as human beings.

 And although being scared - often sucks, we don’t have to let it stop us or handicap us from doing these important things that we need and want to do.

 Using these 5 ways we can learn to calm ourselves down, perform better and take more brave action to help us grow, improve and succeed in our lives.

 Which of these 5 ways will you try?
 Let us know in the comments below.

-3. Join our Launchpad Program
+3. Join the Launchpad Program